Pllx/PhoneBuzz/README.md

 1. Download [ngrok](https://ngrok.com/)
 2. Unzip the file, and in the same folder, run `./ngrok http 8080`
 3. Copy the https URL and enter it as the request url under 'Voice' for your Twilio number.
-When someone cal
+When someone calls your Twilio number, it will hit this URL.

 ### Configure and run
 1. Rename utils/sample_config.js to config.js